archman/phyapps-cloud/README.md

 accelerator which the user is manipulating will not affect other users.

-* Each user has the flexibility to adjust their own service settings, e.g., start virtual accelerator with different LINAC sections.
+* Each user has the flexibility to adjust their own service settings, e.g., start/stop/pause/resume virtual accelerator with different LINAC sections.

 * The Jupyter-Notebook can only be accessed by the user who created.